Why Have a Chain of Command?

 The final word

-Having a chain of command in place is right for you and your staff.
+A chain of command is right for you and your staff.
 Employees who work in stable environments experience less stress and more productivity.
 Plus, knowing the next step up the chain gives employees clear career goals to work toward.

 A proper chain of command guide becomes a win for both you and the people working for you.